decentralizedintelligencenetwork/.github/profile/README.md

 ### Decentralized Intelligence Network (DIN)

-The **Decentralized Intelligence Network (DIN)**, the foundation of *Doctelligence*, is designed to facilitate decentralized AI training across distributed data sources.
+The **Decentralized Intelligence Network (DIN)**, the foundation of *Doctelligence*, is designed to facilitate decentralized AI training across decentralized data sources.
 By utilizing decentralized technologies, DIN creates an integrated, accessible AI ecosystem that enhances collaboration and data privacy.

 *DIN* was showcased at the **Summit on Responsible Decentralized Intelligence: The Future of Decentralization and AI**, hosted by Berkeley RDI on August 6, 2024, at the Verizon Center, Cornell Tech Campus, Roosevelt Island, NYC.